strimzi/proposals/090-add-connect-to-test-container.md

     public void stop() { }

     /**
-     * Return the REST API endpoint of one of the available workers
+     * Return the REST API endpoint of one of the available workers.
+     *
      * @return the REST API endpoint
      */
     public String getRestEndpoint() { }